 Yes, and the subsidiary (i.e. mortgage lending or auto finance) will receive a substantial savings on dues.

-No, if you qualify as a consumer credit company member, you must join in this category first.
+If you qualify as a consumer credit company member, you must join in this category first.
 Your products and services subsidiary (i.e. insurance, funding, loan processing, attorneys) may also join for a significant Business Partner discount.

-No, your company must have an additional membership as a Business Partner to have a listing in the AFSA Buyer's Guide.
+Your company must have an additional membership as a Business Partner to have a listing in the AFSA Buyer’s Guide.